sirfifer/voicelearn-ios/docs/REMOTE_LOGGING.md

-# VoiceLearn Remote Logging Infrastructure
+# UnaMentis Remote Logging Infrastructure

 This document describes the remote logging system that enables real-time log viewing from iOS simulator and physical devices.